oscarrc/nts-web/README.md

 ### Features

+* Installable, and works offline as a PWA
 * Control any parameter from within the app
 * Import and export your patches
 * Play with the on screen keyboard